With every new update, Android privacy features in USA always get plenty of attention from privacy-conscious users and the whole Android community.

 Go to “Android system settings,” tap on “Google Play Protect,” then tap on the grey gear icon on the upper-right corner, and make sure that all the options are enabled.

-Although this feature works automatically, you can initiate a manual scan of your apps at any time.
+Although this feature works automatically, you can initiate a manual scan of your apps at any time in USA.

 5. Safe Browsing

-Chrome browser will notify you whenever you try to access any suspicious websites or download anything malicious for your device.
+Chrome browser will notify you whenever you try to access any suspicious websites or download anything malicious for your device in USA.

 While Chrome’s safe browsing mode is enabled by default, the application has the latest or more efficient version called Enhanced Safe Browsing.